By Jodi Walsh, Guest Contributor

 Timing

 Every process, whether informational, creative, managerial, or mechanical, has an appropriate time associated with it.
-Lean seeks to eliminate the time lost to waiting or other wastes, while six sigma will focus upon the variation in the time required for each step.
+Lean seeks to eliminate the time lost to waiting or other wastes, while Six Sigma will focus upon the variation in the time required for each step.

 Awareness and specification of the time, each step takes, is important to a rigorous definition of standard work.